 The Federal Energy Regulatory Commission (FERC) is the lead federal agency responsible for overseeing the environmental review and approval process for the Atlantic Coast Pipeline.

-After this exhaustive review process, the FERC approved the project in late 2017, concluding that it will serve a vital public need and will be built with minimal impacts to the environment.
-In addition to the FERC, the project was approved after rigorous review by the U.S. Fish & Wildlife Service, U.S. Forest Service, National Park Service, among other state and federal agencies.
-The project expects to receive all remaining state and federal approvals in time to begin construction in the early spring of 2018.
+After this exhaustive review process, FERC approved the project in late 2017, concluding that it will serve a vital public need and will be built with minimal impacts to the environment.
+The project continues to work with the appropriate federal and state agencies to receive the necessary approvals to begin construction this summer and be in-service for customers by early 2022.

 - The Applicant (Atlantic Coast Pipeline, LLC or Atlantic) assesses the market need and project feasibility.
 Atlantic project team studies potential project sites and routes, identifies stakeholders and requests that FERC activate the Pre-Filing Process.